The University Record

 Do you know of a faculty member in your department or elsewhere that goes above and beyond to produce scholarship, serve students and impact communities?
 Perhaps you know of a staff member who does something unusual or interesting outside the workplace.

 The University Record is always looking for nominations for our faculty and staff Spotlights, which honor the work of faculty and staff across the university and share the often little-known stories that make our co-workers so interesting.

 To nominate a candidate, email the Record at firstname.lastname@example.org.
 In submissions, please include the position and job responsibilities of nominees, what makes them stand out, and a uniqname or suggested contact information.

-The Record accepts submitted obituaries for active or retired faculty or staff members that are provided by family, colleagues, a university department or funeral homes.
+The Record accepts submitted obituaries for active or retired faculty or staff members that are provided by family, colleagues, a university department or funeral homes within three months of the faculty or staff member’s death.
 They should not exceed 600 words and can include a high-resolution image that will be cropped to a head shot.
 The submission deadline is noon of the Tuesday preceding publication of the Record’s next print edition.
 Obituaries should be submitted in Word or a plain-text format.

 Obituaries are published in our print edition and are included on the Record website.
 Links to obituaries or memorial articles for active faculty or staff only, and which are published on another university unit’s website, may be included in the Record email when we are made aware of them.

 The University Record welcomes letters from members of the U-M faculty, staff and retiree community.
 Those on topics of broad university interest will be given preference for publication.
 Letters must be no more than 500 words and must be signed.